aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

         --stack-name wildrydes-ml-mod3-4 \
         --query "Stacks[0].StackStatus"
     ```
+1. You can also use the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/) console to check status and (unexpected) errors
 </p></details><br>

 **:heavy_exclamation_mark: DO NOT move past this point until you see CREATE_COMPLETE as the status for your CloudFormation stack**